-Chess victory is ticket out of shelter for 8-year-old boy and his family
+Chess victory is ticket out of shelter for 8-year-old boy

 The New York Times reported that Tani Adewumi (TAH’-nee ah-deh-WOO’-mee) won the state chess title for his age group this month even though he learned to play only about a year ago.

 Tani and his family have lived in a New York City shelter since fleeing Nigeria in 2017.
-The family feared attacks by the militant group Boko Haram on Christians like themselves.
+The Christian family feared attacks by the militant group Boko Haram.

 Tani’s chess coach Russell Makofsky (muh-KAHF’-skee) set up a GoFundMe account for the family after Tani won the championship.